BabyManisha/SM-Todo/README.md

 6)Check the UI in browser at http://localhost:6789/

-# Steps to try with Nginx (with out without docker)
+# Steps to try with Nginx (with or without docker)
 1)Follow the above steps based on your requirement (with or without docker)

 2)Open your nginx.conf file